-BCCC policy 211 and procedures comply with the standard.
+BCCC policy 15.01 and procedures demonstrate compliance with the standard.

 Standard 099 Restriction of Items or Activities

 Correctional facilities shall have a written policy, procedure, and practice that requires correctional facility staff members make a report and provide it to the correctional facility administrator when inmates are not provided any usually authorized item or activities, including visitation.